-Programming and Numerical Analysis: User Defined Optimization
+Programming: User Defined Optimization

 Tools are provided for obtaining solutions to user specified optimization problems.
 These include: